kmock930/Natural-Language-Processing/Assignment 2/README.md

 ## Check the Best Model and its Results
 * After executing all the programs covering the training and evaluation processes for all models, run [`ModelSummarizer.py`](./ModelSummarizer.py) to check whichever is the best model.
 It is determined by the combination of accuracies, macro and micro F1 scores.
 The results of the best model is copied to [`Results.jsonl`](./content/Results.jsonl).

+## Conclusion
+Our baseline model (i.e., the Logistic Regression model) outperforms other models, based on 3 metrics.